We have information you must know before you buy the Torrent.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Standard equipment includes air conditioning, power windows, AM/FM/CD with six speakers, OnStar satellite service, remote entry and automatic door locks, fog lamps, roof rails, daytime running lights, a rear window wiper, and 16-inch aluminum wheels.
+Standard equipment includes air conditioning, tilt steering, power windows, AM/FM/CD/MP3 with six speakers and an auxiliary input jack, OnStar, remote entry and automatic door locks, fog lamps, roof rails, daytime running lights, a rear window wiper, and 235/65R16 tires on 16-inch aluminum wheels.
 For 2009, XM Satellite Radio is standard as well.

-Safety features that come standard include four-wheel-disc brakes with ABS, StabiliTrak stability control (with integrated trailer sway control), a rear child-seat latch system, tire-pressure monitor, and the mandated front airbags.
+Safety features that come standard include four-wheel-disc brakes with ABS, StabiliTrak stability control (with integrated trailer sway control), a rear child-seat LATCH system, tire-pressure monitor, and the mandated front airbags.
 For 2009, head-protecting side curtain airbags with a rollover sensor are also standard.
 Front-drive Torrents come with traction control.
 All-wheel drive improves handling stability in slippery conditions.

 Torrent shares its shape with the Equinox, but a twin-nostril grille with arrowhead divider announces it's a Pontiac, and gives Torrent some distinction, though it still looks similar to most other compact SUVs.

 Overall, the Torrent has a pleasing, subtle design, with clean lines and a forward wedge shape to its sides.
-The trapezoidal twin-beam headlamps look strong (reminiscent of the previous-generation Saab 9-3), and so do the silver-colored pseudo-skid plates that wrap up onto the front fascia, coming from under the car.
+The trapezoidal twin-beam headlamps look strong (reminiscent of the previous-generation Saab 9-3), and so do the silver-colored pseudo-skid plates that wrap up onto the front and rear fascias, coming from under the car.
 The B-pillar is flat black, so it's barely visible between the tinted glass of the front and rear doors.
 This accentuates the thick, body-color C-pillar, and the pleasantly tall, arcing shape of the rear side window.

 Thick aluminum roof rails are suggestive of those on the Nissan Xterra and help give this car-based SUV a more rugged appearance.
 The outside door handles are of the big grab variety, making it easy to open the doors and climb in without breaking fingernails.

 Getting in the Pontiac Torrent is easy.
 The door openings are wide, and you need neither climb up nor stoop down to get in the seats.
 Simply slide in.
-The seats are comfortable, though we'd prefer more side bolstering.
+The seats are comfortable, though we'd prefer more side bolstering in the base model.

 The cabin looks nice, though the materials vary in quality.
 The standard cloth upholstery on the seats and door trim is attractive.
 One of our test vehicles came in light-colored cloth and with a matching roof liner this gave the cabin an airy feeling.
 The available leather seats are also nice.
 The plastic used for the dash and other trim is at best average for the class, however.